fluxcd/flux/site/install/index.md

 If you are using Helm, we have a [separate section about this](./helm-get-started.md).

+You can also configure a more advanced, [standalone setup](./standalone-setup.md).

 ## Next

 [Setup fluxctl and run the daemon](../using/fluxctl.md)